© 2017 Rudy Owens. All rights reserved.

-A few days later, I received a call from an older man with a gravelly voice.
+A few days after I returned from Detroit, I received a call from an older man with a gravelly voice.
 He told me his name—a French literary one that I had never heard of.
 He was my grandfather.
 He and his wife, natives of upper Michigan and the Upper Peninsula, were thrilled that I had come out of the shadows and back into the light.
 They wanted to meet me.
 They were going to buy tickets and fly out to Seattle in late May 1989.
 First, however, my birth mother would fly out to see me earlier that month.
 It was the only time she ever travelled to where I lived.
-It also marked the most honest and open point of our interactions.
+It also marked the most honest and open time we communicated with each other.

 Both of us were still getting used to something entirely new, and for which there was no script.
 The person you are sharing dinner with, at a nice waterfront restaurant overlooking Elliott Bay, is also someone who looks uncannily like you.
 Yet you still know nothing about them.
 You have little in common because you have not shared a life together.
 You just have fragments and a desire to make things work out.

 My birth mother may have been more like me than I had originally guessed.
 She was guarded about her secrets.
-She never gave any inkling to information about the past that led to my being born.
-She did not share any stories.
+She never shared any new information about my birth origins.
 The only tale that I recall from her trip concerned her seeking legal counsel.
 She told me she found one of the few women attorneys in the Detroit area to represent her in a paternity case against my birth father.
 She told me she eventually let that go.
 I do not know if that was true.

 Return to Chapter 10: Flying to Detroit